 Agency employs the use of a Competitive Level Documentation Form ("CLDF") in cases where employees subject to a RIF must compete against each other in a lateral competition.
 In conducting the instant RIF, the Principal of Transition was given discretion to assign numerical values to the first three factors enumerated in Title 5, DCMR § 1503.2, supra, as deemed appropriate, while the "length of service" category was completed by the Department of Human Resources ("DHR").

-Employee received a total of twenty seven (27) points on his CLDF.
-Employee was the lowest ranked person in his competitive area and level.
+Employee received a total of twelve and half (12.5) points on her CLDF.
+Employee was the lowest ranked person in her competitive area and level.
 Employee's CLDF stated, in pertinent part, the following: